…But they are only comparing themselves with each other, using themselves as the standard of measurement. How ignorant! – 2 Corinthians 10:12 NLT

 So, how do we keep from falling into the comparison trap?
 Here are five suggestions:

-1. Stabilize your God-given identity.
 Understand that every member of your family is “fearfully and wonderfully made” (Psalm 139:14).
 God made each of your kids unique.
-Help your kids embrace the person God created them to be.
+Help your kids embrace the person God created them to be by investing in them, encouraging their giftings and talents, and supporting them unconditionally.

-3. Focus on your child’s success.
 Celebrate the little victories.
-Don’t just celebrate straight A’s.
+Don’t just celebrate straight As.
 Celebrate improvement.
 Compliment your child when you see them working hard.
 Cheer them on at each small milestone along the way.
+Make sure they know for certain that you, as their parents, believe in them wholeheartedly.

-4. Cultivate the character of Christ.
 Isn’t it humbling when we see other families thrive?
 Allow the success of others to humble you and make you more like Jesus (Romans 8:29).
+Let your children see you regularly encouraging others.
+Inspire them to build up others as well, teaching them that other people’s successes are something to celebrate; they do not diminish their own.

-5. Worship God with your life.
 Your son might be the quarterback of a team, or your daughter the class valedictorian.
 In this case, it might be easy to look down on other students who don’t excel in similar areas.
 Don’t give in to the temptation.
-If they’ve been given a more prominent platform, use it to point to Jesus (1 Corinthians 1:31).
+If they’ve been given a more prominent platform, teach them that they can use it to give God glory and point people to Jesus (1 Corinthians 1:31).

 Don’t allow other people to be your standard of measurement.
 Let Jesus set the standard.